Bloomingdale Snow and Ice Injury Attorneys

 If you or a loved one has suffered injury because of ice, snow or water left on sidewalks or other surfaces, it is important to speak with an experienced premises liability lawyer so you understand your rights.

-For over 35 years, Mevorah Law Offices LLC has represented individuals injured due to ice, snow or water left on sidewalks in Chicago and throughout Illinois.
+For over 40 years, Mevorah & Giglio Law Offices has represented individuals injured due to ice, snow or water left on sidewalks in Chicago area and throughout Illinois.
 Our award-winning attorneys have in-depth knowledge of the complexities of such cases and what is needed to prove negligence.
 We are honest, compassionate, accessible and approachable.

 Water, Snow and Ice Injury Claims in Illinois